-- Kills and repels the most common household pests including spiders, ants, beetles, carpenter bees, carpet beetles, cockroaches, fleas, bed bugs, earwigs, mites, moths, silverfish, ticks and other insect pests
+- Our spider and insect dust kills and repels the most common household pests including spiders, ants, beetles, carpenter bees, carpet beetles, cockroaches, fleas, bed bugs, earwigs, mites, moths, silverfish, ticks and other insect pests

 - Kills on contact